Gustaf-C/anki-chinese-support-3/README.md

 ## Support

 If you encounter any issues, the best way to have these addressed is to [raise them on GitHub](https://github.com/Gustaf-C/anki-chinese-support/issues).
 Feature requests are welcome, with the caveat that all good things take time.
-Even better is if you submit your own pull request to fix any issues.
+Pull request to fix any issues are even more welcome.

 I understand the documentation is sparse.
 Anyone who wishes to add content to [the wiki](https://github.com/Gustaf-C/chinese-support-redux/wiki) is more than welcome to.